-Update – Evolve Token Shaman in July 2017, Season 40
+Update – Frozen Throne Evolve Token Shaman September 2017, Season 42

-Evolve Token Shaman Mulligan Strategy & Guide
+Frozen Throne Evolve Shaman Mulligan Strategy & Guide

 I’ll divide the mulligan section into two – against fast decks and against slow decks.
 Fast decks are generally the Aggro decks (e.g. Pirate Warrior) or high tempo Midrange decks (e.g. Midrange Hunter).
 Slow decks are slower Midrange and Control decks.

 VS FAST DECKS

 Higher Priority (keep every time)

 - Bloodsail Corsair – Corsair is great to keep, regardless of whether or not you are playing against a weapon class.
 It comes down as essentially two cards (given you don’t draw Patches), pulls Patches the Pirate from your deck (increasing the quality of cards you can draw next), and makes your Flametongue Totem much more powerful as an early play.

 - Fire Fly – The only other one-drop in the deck.
 This card is deceptively powerful, especially if you have the coin and it also combos with Flametongue Totem.
 The 1/2 body is not trivial as it can trade into 1/1 minions with ease and be buffed with Flametongue to make value trades on early minions.

 - Jade Claws – Jade Claws is an incredible card as it comes down early to contest the board with tempo, kill off your opponents early minions either by itself or in combination with your one-drops, and creates a free token which scale later in the game.
 Having board control with this deck is very important and this is one of your best cards to ensure that you stay ahead on board.

 Lower Priority (keep only if certain conditions are met)